Cycling in Aberdeen

 Two particularly popular footpaths along old railway tracks are the Deeside Way to Banchory (which will eventually connect to Ballater) and the Formartine and Buchan Way to Ellon, both used by a mixture of cyclists, walkers and occasionally horses.
 Four park-and-ride sites serve the city: Stonehaven and Ellon (approx 12 to 17 miles (19 to 27 km) out from the city centre) and Kingswells and Bridge of Don (approx 3 to 4 miles (5 to 6 km) out).

-They are the local group of the Cyclists' Touring Club, cycling in and around the Aberdeen area.
-Their group offers cyclists, in Aberdeen and the North East of Scotland, an informal friendly club which provides for all types and abilities of cyclists, to which newcomers are always welcome.
-The CTC offers a comprehensive and specialised service for the leisure cyclist technical advice, touring information legal advice support, insurance, a bi-monthly magazine, organised tours and the chance to be part of the largest cycling club in the UK with over 60,000 members.
+We are the local group of Cycling UK (formerly CTC), cycling in and around the Aberdeen area.
+Our group offers cyclists, in Aberdeen and the North East of Scotland, an informal friendly club which provides for all types and abilities of cyclists, to which newcomers are always welcome.

 The Aberdeen Cycle Forum is putting on a series of cycling lessons along with a Dr. Bike.
 Starting at the end of August (provided COVID restrictions allow), we’re going to start the first of our adult cycling lessons.
 Every second Saturday for three weeks we’ll have a beginner cycling lesson followed by a refresher lesson.